Sign in →

 Method Description

-Bidirectional sequence analysis is performed to test for the presence of a mutation in all coding regions and intron and exon boundaries of the SERPINA1 gene.(Unpublished Mayo method)
+Bidirectional sequence analysis is performed to test for the presence of a variant in all coding regions and intron and exon boundaries of the SERPINA1 gene.(Unpublished Mayo method)

 Day(s) Performed